Cyphred/RFIDPOS-reader-device/README.md

 ## II.
 Functions
 ##### A. GENERAL
 - [ ] Cancel Operations
-- [x] Cancel Input of New Passcode
+- [x] Change the first input of New Passcode
 - [ ] Cancel Input of Challenge

 ##### B. RFID